Incident Handling

 Requests feedback along the way where useful or needed

-Mandatory: request confirmation once technical lead is confident the service(s) are back online. ⇒ Confirmation can come from customer if he was involved, or internal, if customer was not involved.
+Mandatory: request confirmation once technical lead is confident the services are back online. ⇒ Confirmation can come from customer if he was involved, or internal, if customer was not involved.

 Ensuring documentation for Post mortem started